• Skip to main content

 OM is an interesting company.
 Founded in Italy before 1937, the company today has its headquarters in India.
 So, we’re filing it under Asian forklift manufacturers.

 Regardless, OM began as a producer of “manual carts” for military use.
 By 1951, the company was producing electric and internal combustion forklift trucks.
-And by the mid-1960, it was “the sector leader in Italy” (as the company claims on its website).
+By the mid-1960s, it was “the sector leader in Italy” (as the company claims on its website).

 In 1967, OM merged with the Fiat Commercial Vehicle Group.
 Following this merger, Linde became a more active participant in OM’s “business administration.”
 This culminated in Linde buying out Fiat’s shares in OM, and resulted in the creation of “OM Forklift Trucks Ltd.”